seanpm2001/Learn/README.md

 **This release uses/represents data from:** `2023, Wednesday, February 15th at 6:55 pm PST`

-> **Note:** _Came back for the second update today, as processing.js was never included, I somehow completely skipped over it until today._
+> **Note** _Came back for the second update today, as processing.js was never included, I somehow completely skipped over it until today._

 **Changes:**